AutoDQM/AutoDQM/wiki/Configuration.rst

            info=info,
            artifacts=artifacts

-In order for AutoDQM to understand your algorithm's output (i.e. drawn histograms, text files, etc.), you must pass them in a ``PluginResults`` object (defined `here <https://github.com/jkguiang/AutoDQM/blob/release-v2.1.0/autodqm/plugin_results.py>`_\ ).
+In order for AutoDQM to understand your algorithm's output (i.e. drawn histograms, text files, etc.), you must pass them in a ```PluginResults`` <https://github.com/jkguiang/AutoDQM/blob/release-v2.1.0/autodqm/plugin_results.py>`_\ object.

 When your algorithm has been properly formatted, you can make a pull request to AutoDQM's `development <https://github.com/jkguiang/AutoDQM/tree/develop-lxplus>`_ branch, making sure to place it in the `plugins <https://github.com/jkguiang/AutoDQM/tree/develop-lxplus/plugins>`_ directory.